Now, in addition to KnitSpinFarm yarn, you can also send us yarn from YOUR stash to crank into a tube!

 - How many stitches in your tube - 64 or 72?
 We have only these cylinder choices at this time.

 - Approximate gauge or tube circumference?
-We can do 7-9 stitches per inch (or 10 spi on 72 stitches only). (see note below)
+We can do 7-9 stitches per inch (or almost 10 spi on 72 stitches for fingering weight only). (see note below)

 - Crank the whole skein, or leave some in reserve?
 It takes about 20-25 g to knit heels, toes, and cuffs.
 You could likely get two pairs of socks from a 115g tube if you use contrasting yarn for heels, toes, and cuffs.